 To compute the energy consumption using the above parametrisation, first we have to define the assumptions for the considered scenario.
-We assume for simplicity a deviceto-device communication, with fixed and reciprocal channel conditions during a sufficient period of time (i.e., low or no mobility).
+We assume for simplicity a device-to-device communication, with fixed and reciprocal channel conditions during a sufficient period of time (i.e., low or no mobility).
 As we have discussed before, our primary goal is to isolate MCS and TXP as variables of interest, but we must not forget that these are also reasonable assumptions in scenarios targeted by recent 802.11 standard developments (11ac, 11ad).

-In these circumstances, one station may report the received SNR and, based on this information, the transmitter may decide to increase the TXP in order to increase the receiver's SNR and, therefore, improve the expected effective goodput, or to decrease the TXP if the SNR is high enough.
-Although the actual relationship between TXP and SNR depends on the specific channel model (e.g., distance, obstacles, noise), without loss of generality and in order to explore the whole range of SNR while using reasonable values of TXP, we choose a noise floor of N = -85 dBm, in an office scenario with a link distance of d = 18 m.
-The ITU model for indoor attenuation [5] gives a path loss of $L \approx 85$ dBm.
-Then, we can use (6) to obtain the expected energy consumed per frame and MCS mode, with TXP being directly related to the SNR level.
+For instance, given channel state information from a receiver, the transmitter may decide to increase the TXP in order to increase the receiver's SNR (and thus the expected goodput), or to decrease it if the channel quality is high enough.
+Although the actual relationship between TXP and SNR depends on the specific channel model (e.g., distance, obstacles, noise), without loss of generality, we choose a noise floor of N=-85 dBm in an office scenario with a link distance of d=18 m in order to explore numerically the whole range of SNR while using reasonable values of TXP.
+The ITU model for indoor attenuation [5] gives a path loss of $L\approx 85$ dBm.
+Then, we can use (8) to obtain the expected